nirokay/gitman/README.md

 Any operating system that is supported by the [nim programming language](https://nim-lang.org) should be supported.

-This program was tested on GNU/Linux (Manjaro) and Windows 10 (64 bit).
+This program was tested on GNU/Linux (OpenSUSE, Ubuntu, Manjaro) and Windows 10 (64 bit).

 ## Dependencies

 * [git](https://git-scm.com/)
 * [Nim](https://nim-lang.org) (not required to run the binary, only for compiling and installing through nimble)